 Gwyneth Paltrow, Actress and Founder of Goop

 Have you ever wondered how Gwyneth Paltrow stays so calm, cool, and collected despite the fact that she has a family, an acting career, a successful business, a best-selling cookbook, and countless other engagements?
 We certainly have.
-After some investigation, we discovered Paltrow relies on her bathing ritual during her nightly routine to relax at the end of a chaotic day.
+After some investigation, we discovered Paltrow relies on her bathing ritual during her night routine to relax at the end of a chaotic day.
 "I take an Epsom salt bath every night to wind down," she tells Elle.
 "I use a lot of organic essential oils on my pressure points."
 A pressure-point massage and a bath sound like the perfect antidote to a busy day.